Travels with V

-The farmer is an expert cigar maker and anyone willing can try them.
+The farmer is an expert cigar maker and anyone can try them.
 I do, and they are absolutely delicious.
-He tells us of a secret ingredient that is sprayed over the drying tobacco leaves.
+He tells us there is a secret ingredient that is sprayed over the drying tobacco leaves.
 He won’t give us the details, only that it’s rum and herbs.

-How do you make a cigar?
+How do they make those fantastic Cuban cigars?
 Like this: